-In April 2018, the NCAA instituted new Division 1 recruiting rules to cut back on the growing number of early offers coaches extend to recruits.
+In April 2018, the NCAA instituted new Division 1 baseball recruiting rules to cut back on the growing number of early offers coaches extend to recruits.

 Official visits: Student-athletes can begin taking official visits beginning Sept.
 1 of their high school junior year.
 Previously, official visits were not allowed until the recruit’s senior year.

-- Unofficial visits: College athletic departments—including coaches—are not permitted to be involved in a student-athlete’s unofficial visits prior to Sept.
+Unofficial visits: College athletic departments—including coaches—are not permitted to be involved in a student-athlete’s unofficial visits prior to Sept.
 1 of their high school junior year.
 Before the rule change, underclassmen could take advantage of an unofficial visit to possibly get an early verbal scholarship offer.
-Under the new rules, should a recruit happen to come into contact with a coach on campus during an unofficial visit, no recruiting conversations can take place.
+Under the current rules, should a recruit happen to come into contact with a coach on campus during an unofficial visit, no recruiting conversations can take place.

 Camps: Recruiting conversations are forbidden between recruits and college coaches during camps prior to Sept.
 1 of the athlete’s junior year of high school.
 Before this new rule, coaches and underclassmen were not prohibited from talking about recruiting.
 There was nothing to stop coaches from extending a verbal scholarship offer to recruits.

 According to the NCAA these rule changes were made to give prospective student-athletes more time to consider their college choice and avoid the pressures of early recruitment.
 The goal is for students to concentrate on their grades, take their ACTs or SATs, continue to grow as an athlete, research their target schools and maximize their high school experience.

 The 2018 rule change hasn’t impacted the recruiting process for baseball players very much.
 The new rules make it clear the student-athlete must stay proactive in their recruiting journey and do their research up front.
 We strongly recommend that by Sept.
 1 of their high school junior year, recruits create their list of target schools, build their online recruiting profile, produce their skills video and begin reaching out to college coaches.
 This will help recruits get on coaches’ radars, so they can hit the ground running come September 1.